Ulysses J. Lincoln Peoples

-Ulysses J. Lincoln Peoples (February 1865 - after 1940) was an American architect based in Pittsburgh, Pennsylvania.
-Five schools located in Pittsburgh, Pennsylvania that were designed by Peoples have listed on the National Register of Historic Places.
+Ulysses J. Lincoln Peoples (February 17, 1865 - August 17, 1945) was an American architect based in Pittsburgh, Pennsylvania.
+Five schools located in Pittsburgh, Pennsylvania that were designed by Peoples have been listed on the National Register of Historic Places.

+Biography

-Peoples was born in Pennsylvania in 1865.
-He was the son of William Peoples, a stair builder.
-At the time of the 1870 United States Census, Peoples was living with his parents and three siblings in Allegheny, Pennsylvania.
-At the time of the 1880 United States Census, Peoples was living in Chester, Pennsylvania.
-At the time of the 1900 United States Census, Peoples was living in Pittsburgh with his wife Emma and daughter Edith.
-By the time of the 1910 Census, Peoples also had a son Ulysses, Jr. He remained in Pittsburgh at the time of the 1920 and 1930 Censuses.
+Peoples was born in Allegheny, Pennsylvania, in 1865, the son of William and Elizabeth (Taylor) Peoples.
+William Peoples was a stair builder and author of Peoples' Pocket Stair-Builder and Carpentry Hand-Book.

+At the time of the 1870 United States census, Peoples was living with his parents and three siblings in Allegheny.
+At the time of the 1880 United States census, Peoples was living in Chester, Pennsylvania.
+Peoples attended the University of Illinois Urbana-Champaign, graduating in 1890 with a degree in architecture.
+He worked in the office of Burnham and Root in Chicago as well as in Memphis and Fort Wayne, Indiana, before opening his own architecture practice in Pittsburgh.
+He married Emma Utz in 1891.

+At the time of the 1900 United States census, Peoples was living in Pittsburgh with his wife Emma and daughter Edith.
+By the time of the 1910 Census, Peoples also had a son Ulysses Jr. He remained in Pittsburgh at the time of the 1920 and 1930 Censuses.
 By the time of the 1940 Census, Peoples and his wife Emma had relocated to Uniontown, Pennsylvania, where both were employed as taxi cab dispatchers.
+Peoples died in Uniontown in 1945.